Looking for Car Stereos?Start shopping

 The Accord’s rear deck speakers are 6" x 9" models.
 This is an easy installation – the rear speaker grilles are secured to the deck by screws on the underside, and the new speakers fit the existing openings with no modifications.
 There are plenty of excellent speakers that will fit into the openings.

 Tools needed: Panel tool, Phillips screwdriver, small flat-blade screwdriver

 The top-end speaker system in the Accord was a 6-speaker system that added a pair of tweeters in the dash.
 The tweeters are easily accessed by prying out the grille with a small flat-blade screwdriver.
-If you want to replace the speakers you’ll need to fabricate a bracket for the new tweeter – there’s no aftermarket mount available, so you need to use a set of our universal backstraps.
+If you want to replace the speakers, there’s no aftermarket mount available, so you need to use a set of our universal backstraps.

 Bass in your Accord

 There’s ample room in the trunk of the Accord for a sub box.
 In fact, most sealed dual 12" subwoofer enclosures, like this Sound Ordnance model, will fit.
 Be sure to measure the space you have available and compare with the specs of the box you’re looking to install.